 In fact, as scientists conduct more research, they’re starting to understand just how powerful kindness can be – whether it’s helping lower your blood pressure, reducing stress or even helping you live longer (yes, really!).

 At Paycare, we’re all about helping others, and supporting charities and organisations is at the heart of what we do – so we can definitely vouch for the benefits of giving!
-We’ve also seen so many heart-warming acts of kindness over the course of 2020 as people stepped in to support family, friends, colleagues, neighbours, and even complete strangers throughout the Coronavirus pandemic.
+We’ve also seen so many heart-warming acts of kindness as people stepped in to support family, friends, colleagues, neighbours, and even complete strangers over the last couple of years.

-There are lots of scientifically proven ways helping others can help your wellbeing, so let’s recap the top five ways shared at the e-clinic:
+There are lots of scientifically proven ways helping others can help your wellbeing, here are our top 5:

 1. Performing acts of kindness releases oxytocin which is the chemical related to forming bonds and trusting others.
 Oxytocin can help lower your stress levels by reducing your blood pressure and minimising cortisol (the stress hormone) and promotes positive social interactions too.